Institute for Creative Technologies

-Dr. Mike Andrews, chief scientist of the US Army is described as "founder of and inspiration behind" the ICT.
+Dr. Mike Andrews, chief scientist of the US Army is described as "founder of and inspiration behind" ICT.
 He followed up on discussions between US Army leadership (four-star general Paul J. Kern) and Disney Imagineering president Bran Ferren, on how to gain access to Hollywood entertainment industry expertise in high-technology areas such as computer-based Modeling & Simulation, and Virtual Reality.
-The name was derived from Ferren's title at The Walt Disney Company.
+The name was derived from Ferren's title at the Walt Disney Company.

 It was created to combine the assets of a major research university with the creative resources of Hollywood and the game industry to advance the state-of-the-art in training and simulation.
 The institute's research has also led to applications for education, entertainment and rehabilitation, including virtual patients, virtual museum guides and visual effects technologies.
 Core areas include virtual humans, graphics, mixed-reality, learning sciences, games, storytelling and medical virtual reality.